Disaster Manual: Section 6 - Employer/Employee Issues

 - the death of the covered employee.

-Q. 6-12 Can my employment be terminated without notice or cause?
+Q. 6-14 Can my employment be terminated without notice or cause?

 The WARN Act, 29 U.S.C. § 2101 et seq., requires that employers with 100 or more employees provide sixty days’ notice before a mass layoff or a plant closing of at least thirty days.
-A mass layoff occurs when a third of employees are fired at worksites of fifty or more or when 500 or more employees are fired at a large worksite.
+A “mass layoff” occurs when a third of employees are fired at worksites of fifty or more or when 500 or more employees are fired at a large worksite.

-Q. 6-13 Are there any legal restrictions against firing, suspending, or disciplining employees?
+Q. 6-15 Are there any legal restrictions against firing, suspending, or disciplining employees?

-Q. 6-14 Am I entitled to take leave to deal with my own or a family member’s serious health problem?
+Q. 6-16 Am I entitled to take leave to deal with my own or a family member’s serious health problem?

 Your employer may have a sick leave or vacation policy that entitles you to a period of paid leave.
 In addition, the federal Family and Medical Leave Act (FMLA) may provide up to twelve weeks of unpaid leave to eligible employees for certain family and medical reasons.
-The FMLA applies to employers with at least fifty employees.
-To be eligible, you must have worked for your employer for at least twelve months (need not be consecutive), and worked for at least 1,250 hours over the year preceding their need for leave.
+The FMLA applies to employers with at least fifty (50) employees.
+To be eligible, you must have worked for your employer for at least twelve months (need not be consecutive) and worked for at least 1,250 hours over the year preceding the need for leave.
 You can take leave for a serious health condition that prevents you from performing your job or to care for a spouse, child, or parent who has a serious health condition.
 You can continue your existing group health coverage and are entitled to reinstatement at the end of the leave.
 You will need to let your employer know that you or a family member has a serious health condition for which you require leave.

-Q. 6-15 I had to evacuate and need to get my pay.
+Q. 6-17 I had to evacuate and need to get my pay.
 What do I do?